-Listed below are the immunizations your child must have according to the Ohio Department of Health and the Ohio Department of Education for the 2018-2019 School Year:
+Listed below are the immunizations your child must have according to the Ohio Department of Health and the Ohio Department of Education for the 2022/2023 School Year.

-Vaccines Fall 2018 Immunization Requirements for Child Care/Head Start and Pre-Schools Fall 2018 Immunization Requirements for School DTaP/DTP/DT Diphtheria, Tetanus, Pertussis 4 doses of DTaP, DTP or DT or any combination.
-Kindergarten 4 or more of DTaP or DT, or any combination.
-If all 4 doses were given before the 4th birthday, a 5th dose is required.
-If the 4th dose was administered at least six months after the 3th dose, and on or after the 4th birthday, a 5th dose is not required.
+Vaccines Fall 2022 Immunization Requirements for School DTaP/DTP/DT Diphtheria, Tetanus, Pertussis Kindergarten 4 or more of DTaP or DT, or any combination.
+If all 4 doses were given before the 4 th birthday, a 5 th dose is required.
+If the 4 th dose was administered at least six months after the 3 rd dose, and on or after the 4 th birthday, a 5 th dose is not required.
 Grades 1-12 4 or more of DTaP or DT, or any combination.
 3 doses of Td or a combination of Td and Tdap is the minimum acceptable for children age 7 and up.
 Grades 7-12 1 dose of Tdap vaccine must be administered prior to entry.
-Polio 3 doses of OPV or IPV or any combination of OPV or IPV. К-5

-3 or more doses of IPV.
+Polio K-9 3 or more doses of IPV.
 The FINAL dose must be administered on or after the 4 th birthday regardless of the number of previous doses.
 If a combination of OPV and IPV was received, 4 doses of either vaccine are required.
-Grades 6-12 3 or more doses of IPV or OPV.
+Grades 10-12 3 or more doses of IPV or OPV.
 If the 3 rd dose of either series was received prior to the 4 th birthday, a 4 th dose is required; If a combination of OPV and IPV was received, 4 doses of either vaccine are required.
-MMR Measles, Mumps, Rubella 1 dose of MMR administered on or after the 1st birthday.
-K-12 2 doses of MMR.
+MMR Measles, Mumps, Rubella K-12 2 doses of MMR.
 Dose 1 must be administered on or after the 1st birthday.
-The 2nd dose must be administered at least 28 days after dose 1.
-Hib Haemophilus Influenza Type b 3 or 4 doses depending on the vaccine type and the age when the child began the 1st dose and the last dose is after 12 months or 1 dose if given on or after 15 months of age.
-None HEP B Hepatitis B 3 doses of hepatitis B K-12 3 doses of hepatitis B. The second dose must be administered at least 28 days after the first dose.
+The 2nd dose must be administered at least 28 days after dose one.
+HEP B Hepatitis B K-12 3 doses of hepatitis B. The second dose must be administered at least 28 days after the first dose.
 The third dose must be given at least 16 weeks after the first dose and at least 8 weeks after the second dose.
 The last dose in the series (third or fourth dose) must not be administered before age 24 weeks.
-Varicella (Chickenpox) 1 dose of Varicella administered on or after the first birthday.
-K-5 2 doses of Varicella vaccine must be administered prior to entry.
+Varicella (Chickenpox) K-9 2 doses of Varicella vaccine must be administered prior to entry.
 Dose 1 must be administered on or after the first birthday.
-The second dose should be administered at least three months after dose one; however, if the second dose is administered at least 28 days after first dose, it is considered valid.
-Grade 6-9 1 dose of Varicella vaccine must be administered on or after the first birthday.
-MCV 4 meningococcal Grade 7 One (1) dose of meningococcal (serogroup A, C, W and Y) vaccine must be administered prior to entry Grade 12 Two (2) doses of meningococcal (serogroup A, C, W and Y) vaccine must be administered prior to entry
+The second dose should be administered at least three months after dose one; however, if the second dose is administered at least 28 days after the first dose, it is considered valid.
+Grade 10-12 1 dose of Varicella vaccine must be administered on or after the first birthday.
+MCV 4 meningococcal Grade 7 One (1) dose of meningococcal (serogroup A, C, W and Y) vaccine must be administered prior to entry Grade 12 Two (2) doses of meningococcal (serogroup A, C, W and Y) vaccine must be administered prior to entry If the first dose was administered on or after the 16th birthday a 2nd dose is not required.